jonars99/fswd-todolist/README.md

-# To Do List Full-stack
+# Full-stack To Do List

-This is a To Do list full-stack application.
-It has a user table and a task table.
-And a front-end that consumes the API.
+* Add new tasks to your to do list
+* Mark tasks as complete or delete them
+* User can filter all, active or completed tasks

 ## API endpoints